Koder-Teh/Boombox-Controller/README.md

 9. Memorizing what the volume was after quitting the game.
 10. Allows boombox to continue playing music after switching slots (inside your inventory).
 11. The radius of the boombox commands has become infinite (can be disabled in the mod settings).
+12. Automatically switch the track to the next one when playing the playlist.
+13. Allows to upload songs from your computer.

 ### Supported links: